 Soundcloud is a good example of a value and functional based walkthrough.
 It is a minimalist walkthrough that uses subtle animation and colour to draw attention.
 They don’t force users to complete the walkthrough by having an ever present “start listening” call to action.

-Same as above, examples of app onboarding.
+Pttrns, as above, provides examples of app onboarding.
 Though, I find this web app to be a little harder to navigate.

 Other Onboarding explanations